fluent/fluentd-docs-gitbook/language/nodejs.md

 });
 ```

-Run the app and go to `http://localhost:3000/` in your browser.
-This
+Run the app and go to `http://localhost:3000/` in your browser to send
-will send the logs to Fluentd.
+the logs to Fluentd:

 ```
 $ node index.js
 ```

-The logs should be output to `/var/log/td-agent/td-agent.log` or stdout
+The logs should be output to `/var/log/td-agent/td-agent.log` or the standard
-of the Fluentd process via the [stdout Output plugin](/plugins/output/stdout.md).
+output of the Fluentd process via [`stdout`](/plugins/output/stdout.md) output
+plugin.

 ## Production Deployments